-This course is available to study starting in January 2021 or October 2021; part-time study is only available as part of the October-start option.
+This course is available to study starting in January or October, however please be aware that part-time study is only available for the October option.

 Our MSc Applied Data Science is a conversion course specifically designed for students with a background in humanities, social sciences, life sciences and business studies who want to be part of our fast-growing digital economy.
 The course will build upon your undergraduate degree in the humanities, social or life sciences, giving you postgraduate-level skills in essential data science methods with various applications, covering case studies and applications of AI and data using a balance of methods and practical application.